ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 Therefore two persistence.xml are defined: one for testing ( src/test/resources) and one for production to be packaged into the war (src/java/resources).

 ## Build & Deployment Options
-To build & deploy the application, you can use 1 of the following 3 approaches:
+To build & deploy the application, you can use one of the following three approaches:
 1. Deploy to local `IBM WebSphere Liberty Profile` app server (least preferred).
 2. Use the provided `Dockerfile` and deploy to local docker engine (easiest).
-3. Use the provided `Helm Chart` and deploy to `IBM Cloud Private cluster`.
+3. Use the provided `Helm Chart` and deploy to `IBM Cloud Private cluster` (one time deployment then use the docker build to push image to the docker repository you use for ICP).

 ### Option 1: Local WebSphere Liberty Profile
 #### Install & Configure Eclipse